lindsey-fullstackdev/lindsey-fullstackdev/README.md

 ---

+### 🧩 What I Do
+- Debug and reproduce complex issues across web and mobile systems
+- Document technical findings and create clear troubleshooting guides
+- Support users and teams in understanding and adopting new tools
+- Build automation scripts and developer utilities to simplify workflows

+---

 ## 🌟 Highlights
-- 🚀 Deployed full-stack systems used by real organizations and end-users
+- 🛠️ Debugged, documented, and supported live full-stack systems used by real organizations and end-users
+- 🚀 Deployed reliable, scalable applications that continue to serve daily users
-- 🔐 Experienced in secure, scalable, and maintainable architecture design
+- 🔐 Experienced in secure, maintainable architecture design
 - 🤖 Built AI-assisted mobile applications integrating OpenAI APIs
 - 💬 Advocate for ethical, human-centered technology and accessibility
 - 🧱 Strong foundation in data structures, algorithms, and system design